- Penny Riggs

 - Ph.D. in Molecular Genetics, Texas A&M University

-- 2015 Sigma Xi Outstanding Science Communicator (Texas A&M Chapter)
+- Sigma Xi Outstanding Science Communicator (Texas A&M Chapter), 2015

-- 2013 Faculty Award of Merit for Research from the Texas A&M chapter of Gamma Sigma Delta
+- Faculty Award of Merit for Research from the Texas A&M chapter of Gamma Sigma Delta, 2013

-- 2009 Vice Chancellor’s Award in Excellence for Team Research as a member of the McGregor Bovine Genomics Team
+- Vice Chancellor’s Award in Excellence for Team Research as a member of the McGregor Bovine Genomics Team, 2010

-Dr. Penny Riggs is an associate professor of functional genomics in the Department of Animal Science.
-She is also a member of the Interdisciplinary Faculty of Genetics and an adjunct member of the Department of Veterinary Integrative Biosciences.
+Dr. Penny Riggs serves as Associate Vice President for Research at Texas A&M University and is an Associate Professor of Functional Genomics in the Department of Animal Science.
+She is an adjunct member of the Department of Veterinary Integrative Biosciences.
 She received a bachelor’s degree in biology and a master’s in cytogenetics from Purdue University.
-She was a Regents’ Graduate Fellow and received a doctorate in molecular genetics from Texas A&M University.
-She conducted postdoctoral work in radiation biophysics as a Texas Aerospace Fellow at the University of Houston and the NASA L.B.
-Johnson Space Center.
-She held postdoctoral and research faculty appointments in carcinogenesis at the University of Texas M.D.
-Anderson Cancer Center’s Science Park – Research Division, where she also directed functional genomics and bioinformatics services for the NIEHS Center for Research on Environmental Disease.
+She first joined Texas A&M as a Regents Graduate Fellow and earned a doctorate in molecular genetics from Interdisciplinary Program in Genetics.
+She conducted postdoctoral work in radiation biophysics as a Texas Aerospace Fellow at the University of Houston and the NASA Johnson Space Center.
+She then held postdoctoral and research faculty appointments in carcinogenesis at the University of Texas M.D.
+Anderson Cancer Center’s Science Park – Research Division, where she also directed functional genomics and bioinformatics core services for its NIEHS Center for Research on Environmental Disease.

 Her research focuses on analysis of gene, RNA and protein expression, function and signaling relevant to the inheritance of production traits and disease susceptibility in beef cattle and other food animals.
-Past research addressed gene networks in skeletal muscle; genetic susceptibility to carcinogenesis; gene mapping and genome structure in swine, cattle, and river buffalo; production of transgenic mice and fish; and chromosome errors associated with equine and porcine infertility, and radiation and environmental insult.
+Current emphasis is in on genomic characterization of skeletal muscle traits, including meat quality.